 2. Collect Retail Business Data

 Once you have chosen specific metrics, the next step is collecting that data.
-Data collection is where a POS system will become your best friend.
+Data collection is where POS software will become your best friend.
 Many independent retailers try to track sales and customer transactions with spreadsheets.
 However, this takes a lot of time and manpower, and never yields as much information as a POS provides.

 3. Analyze and Compare Numbers